When Is Cervical Spine Fusion Necessary?

 • To stabilize the neck and prevent damage to the spinal cord after an accident or injury

-• To correct misaligned vertebrae such as spondylolisthesis, kyphosis or scoliosis
+• To correct misaligned vertebrae conditions, such as spondylolisthesis, kyphosis or scoliosis

-In many cases, cervical spinal fusion surgery is combined with a procedure called a discectomy.
-A cervical discectomy removes the damaged disc from the spine to relieve pressure it may be placing on a nerve or the spinal cord.
+An anterior cervical discectomy and fusion (ACDF) is a common neck procedure that involves removing a damaged disc from the spine to relieve pressure it may be placing on a nerve or the spinal cord and alleviate neck pain.

-Usually, the surgeon removes the disc from the front of the body by making a small horizontal incision on the neck, and working around the muscles in a minimally invasive fashion.
+Usually, the surgeon removes the disc from the front of the body by making a small horizontal incision on the neck and working around the muscles in a minimally invasive fashion.
 This is called an anterior cervical discectomy.
+A spinal fusion is done to give stability to the area where the disc was removed.

-During spinal fusion surgery, the surgeon fuses the affected vertebrae by filling the space between them with a bone graft.
-This is a piece of bone taken from elsewhere in the body or, sometimes, donated by someone else.
+During spinal fusion, the surgeon fuses the affected vertebrae by filling the space between them with a spacer.
+The spacer is either from the patient, from a donated cadaver bone, or a piece of titanium.

-“Alternatively, we may use a substance called bone graft composite instead of actual bone,” says Dr. Mundis.
-“This is a combination of substances such as collagen and ceramic that mimic the patient’s own bone to stimulate new bone growth and achieve the best possible fusion outcome.”
+“Alternatively, we may use a substance called bone graft composite instead of actual bone,” says Dr. Stephan.
+“This is a combination of substances, such as collagen and ceramic, that mimic the patient’s own bone to stimulate new bone growth and achieve the best possible fusion outcome.”

 Placing the bone graft between the vertebrae causes them to grow and fuse into a single piece of bone.
 The surgeon also may use small metal plates, screws or rods to hold the vertebrae in place as they grow together.